aametwally/cloudSACA/README.md

 mpirun -np 16 --hostfile MPI.hosts ./FAK  Hgchr22.fa -w 4 -v -o Hgchr22_SA
 ```

-* To run the cluster over AWS, uust download cloudSACA_AWS then follow with its README file and it would configure the MPI cluster for you very easily.
+* To run the cluster over AWS, just download cloudSACA_AWS then follow with its README file to onfigure the MPI cluster.
 ```
 Use the AWS image (eu-west-1): ami-a5df1dd2
 ```